hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/207_our_duty_to_the_masses.md

 (Written from Chicago to H. H. the Maharaja of Mysore on June 23, 1894.)

-Shri Nârâyana bless you and yours.
+Shri Nārāyana bless you and yours.
 Through your Highness' kind help it has been possible for me to come to this country.
 Since then I have become well known here, and the hospitable people of this country have supplied all my wants.
 It is a wonderful country, and this is a